Reform Timeline: Key Dates

 - B2C transactions: sales to individuals not invoiced electronically (retail, restaurants, personal services).
 Aggregated data from these transactions must be transmitted periodically.

 - International transactions: sales and purchases with foreign companies outside France (intra-community and export).
-These transactions do not go through the PPF but their data must be reported.
+These transactions do not flow through the PA → PPF circuit, but their data must still be reported.

 - Payment data: for B2B electronic invoices, the date and amount of actual payment must be transmitted.
 This allows the administration to cross-reference VAT declarations with actual flows.